We need not destroy the past.

 It is gone.

-Georgia Spiropoulos composes instrumental, vocal, electro-acoustic and mixed music.
-She also creates music theatre works and sound-video installations.
-Her work is characterized by a composition “inside the sound” but also by her interest on temporality, form and on new technologies for real-time composition, sound synthesis and spatialization.
-She explores ideas about orality, transmission and perception, and the ubiquity of orality in musical text and performance.
+or interdisciplinary artists.
+In her works she explores the concept of orality, its transmission and perception, and the ubiquity of orality in the music text and performance.
 This research conducts her to work in proximity with the performer that she qualifies as a “vital encounter” for the creation.

 * * *

-Georgia Spiropoulos (Athens - Greece, 1965) studied classic and jazz piano, harmony, counterpoint and fugue in Athens.
+Georgia Spiropoulos (Athens 1965) studied classic and jazz piano, harmony, counterpoint and fugue in Athens.
 During 10 years she worked as performer, arranger and transcriber of Greek aural/oral-tradition music.

 In 1996 she moved to Paris to study composition & electro-acoustic music with Philippe Leroux and form analysis with Michael Lévinas.
 In 2000-01 she studied composition & computer music at IRCAM Cursus with Jonathan Harvey, Tristan Murail, Brian Ferneyhough, Marco Stroppa, Philippe Hurel and Ivan Fedele.
 She holds an a M.A from the School for Advanced Studies in the Social Sciences (EHESS) where she worked with Marc Chemillier, Pierre Judet de la Combe and Francis Zimmermann.